cinlloc/cinlloc.github.io/notes/linux.md

 ## Ubuntu
 ### The upgrade needs a total of xxx M free space on disk `/boot`.
 #### Context
-Occurred when trying to update kernel.
+Occurred when trying to update kernel, with Ubuntu 22.04 LTS.
 #### Description
 When running software updater, have following error:
 ```